RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2015-05-30-Consistent-Column-Types.md

 To make things even easier for you, PowerShell will try to finagle types into whatever it thinks they should be - it's type-promiscuous.
 If I run ```Get-Date -Date "1/1/2000"```, the parser sees that the Date parameter expects a DateTime, and even though we provided a string, it will attempt to convert "1/1/2000" to a fully fledged DateTime.

 Why am I rambling on about types?
 It turns out other languages and technologies might not be as forgiving as PowerShell.
-You might end up in a situtation where your data needs to be a specific type in PowerShell, before sending it off to another technology.
+You might end up in a situtation where your data needs to be a specific type in PowerShell, before sending it off to another system.
 SQL is a great example.

 How can we verify what types we are working with?